pshenmic/platform-explorer/packages/frontend/src/app/api/content.md

 ```
 ---
 ### Epoch Info
-Returns info about epoch by specific index
+Returns info about epoch by specific index.

+If you want to get the last epoch, use `last` instead of the epoch index

 * tps - Transactions per second
 * totalCollectedFees - total number or fees spent per epoch